mloberg/mloberg.github.com/site/about.md

 layout: page
 title: About
 ---
-<h2 class="text-center-xs">About</h2>

 {% img profile3.jpg alt:'Matthew Loberg' class:'center-block' %}

-I'm Matt, a developer, nerd, musician, vegetarian, and bad joke connoisseur.
+I'm Matt, a software engineer, nerd, musician, vegetarian, and bad joke connoisseur.
 I live in Minneapolis, which is pretty awesome most of the year if you can survive the snow.

 I work as a software engineer at [The Nerdery](https://nerdery.com/) doing PHP.
 The Nerdery is an awesome place and if you need any software design or development, [contact them](http://nerdery.com/contact).

-Some previous jobs I've had involved data scraping, ETL, DevOps, web development, and photography, so I've worked on a lot of things.
-Everything from small static sites to complex high-availability web applications.
+Some previous jobs I've had involved data scraping, ETL, DevOps, web development, and photography.
+I've worked on a lot of things, everything from small static sites to complex high-availability web applications.
 Through all of this and side projects I've gained a lot of knowledge on database design, system administration, APIs and API development, HTML, CSS, JavaScript, high-availability, cloud computing, and everything in between.

 In my free time I enjoy writing, recording, and playing [music](https://soundcloud.com/mloberg).

 ### Skills

 * PHP
+* Python
+* API Design
 * Databases and database design
-* Python
 * Ruby
 * JavaScript
 * Node.js